spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 You can use the gcloud CLI to authenticate with a GKE cluster when using the [Spacelift GCP integration](../../integrations/cloud-providers/gcp.md) using the `gcloud container clusters get-credentials` command.
 For this to work, you need to use the `spacelift-io/runner-terraform:gcp-latest` runner image or a custom one that has the [gcloud CLI](https://cloud.google.com/sdk/gcloud){: rel="nofollow"} installed.

 The Spacelift GCP integration automatically generates an access token for your GCP service account, and this token can be used for getting your cluster credentials as well as accessing the cluster.
-To do this, add the following _before init_ hooks to your Stack:
+To do this, add the following _after init_ hooks to your Stack:

 ```bash
 # Output the token into a temporary file, use gcloud to get